 - Rub lathered soap all over hands – including under fingernails and back of hands

-- Completely rinse soap off hands with clean running water
+- Completely rinse the soap off hands with clean running water

-- Thoroughly dry hands with disposable paper towel or a clean towel
+- Thoroughly dry hands with a disposable paper towel or a clean towel

-- Use towel or elbow to turn off water faucet
+- Use towel or elbow to turn off the water faucet

 Using liquid soap is a better alternative to bar soap as it reduces the risk of further spreading bacteria, and any soap with antibacterial properties is also preferable.
 There are also antibacterial hand sanitisers that do not require water so can be a more convenient option.